 Dr. Von Hoff was appointed to President Bush's National Cancer Advisory Board in 2004-2010.
 Dr. Von Hoff is the past President of the American Association for Cancer Research (the world's largest cancer research organization), a Fellow of the American College of Physicians, and a member and past board member of the American Society of Clinical Oncology.
 He is a founder of ILEX™ Oncology, Inc. (acquired by Genzyme after Ilex had 2 agents, alemtuzumab and clofarabine approved by the FDA for patients with leukemia).
 Dr. Von Hoff is founder and the Editor Emeritus of Investigational New Drugs - The Journal of New Anticancer Agents; and former Editor-in-Chief of Molecular Cancer Therapeutics.
 He is a co-founder of the AACR/ASCO Methods in Clinical Cancer Research Workshop.
 He is also proud to have been a mentor and teacher for multiple medical students, medical oncology fellows, graduate students, and post-doctoral fellows.

 TARA FRANKS' role at TD2 involves the oversight of business development, marketing, administrative, operational, and financial activities.
 She is also responsible for managing strategic business initiatives and collaborations.
-Ms. Franks has a strong track record of success in business development and operations for preclinical, regulatory, and clinical services in the oncology space as well as project management of oncology programs in early stage development.
+Ms. Franks has a strong fifteen year track record of success in business development and operations for preclinical, regulatory, and clinical services in the oncology space as well as project management of oncology programs in early stage development.
 Ms. Franks has spent the last eight years heading up operations at TD2.
 During her time at the company she has helped to significantly grow top line revenue, streamline operations, coordinate the build-out of both preclinical and clinical service lines, and grow the client base.

 ERIC TOOKER is Vice President and General Counsel for Translational Drug Development, LLC, a specialty CRO and drug development company.